Capital management for life and health insurers

-Active capital management is playing an increasingly important role for life insurers.
+Active capital management is playing an increasingly important role for life and health insurers.
 Munich Re develops tailor-made solutions for your goals, offering you new options.

 Capital management through reinsurance